Ketansuhaas/mypage/_pages/about.md

   - Brings in ethical questions of whether giving AI autonomy is safe

 - **My first technical paper in Explainable AI & Machine learning**
-  - Explainablity-Driven Active Feature Acquisition in Learning Systems (Paper under review)
+  - Explainablity-Driven Active Feature Acquisition (AFA) in Learning Systems (Paper under review)
   - Proposes a new way to acquire informative features based on feature attributions during inference
   - Introduces a two-stage training strategy to predict feature attributions